Jamboii/mlx-gpt/notes.md

 I did manage to find another bug in my code however through this process, having to do with, once again, the attention matrix calculation.
 By setting the `bias` causal buffer as an instance variable, it gets treated by MLX as a trainable parameter (via `model.trainable_parameters()`), even if I use `mx.stop_gradient`.
 I need to look more into the source code to check if gradients actually do flow into this buffer, but for now I have changed the bias buffer name to `buf` and froze it.
 This seemed to get the trainable parameters counts to finally match up to the PyTorch model's.

+TODO: append another note to this section regarding looking into the .grad values of the bias parameter

 ### weight ties

 In Karpathy's code, he is able to tie to the embedding weights to the "unembedding" weights by simply setting them equal to each other, thus allowing one set of weights to act as a reference for the other.
 Trying this in MLX though gives unsuccessful results.
 While there might be a way to replicate this same functionality, I simply took the easy way out and removed the `lm_head` entirely, opting to just multiply the decoder output by the transpose of the embedding weights: